So an angel is a spirit who carries a message, or performs a mission, for God.

 This is very important, because if you don’t understand it, you won’t know what ‘angel‘ meant.

-People were confident that a loving God would want to communicate an idea to them, or try to guide them towards a particular course of action.
+People believed a loving God would want to communicate with them, or guide them towards a particular course of action.
 This communication was an ‘angel’.

 Madonna of the Rocks, Leonardo da Vinci, detail of the angel